 Faculty, Executive Coach

 Natasha specializes in researching and developing Mentora training content.
 She is passionate about following the latest science on human behavior and leadership, and exploring the inner lives and outer impact of great leaders.
 She also leads program design for our clients, and facilitates virtual and live training & coaching sessions.
-The Mentora clients she has recently served include Ericsson, Siemens, Kraft Heinz, Accenture, Xylem, Chevron, Invesco, The Holdsworth Centre and Tata Consultancy Services.
+The Mentora clients she has recently served include Kantar, Ericsson, Siemens, Kraft Heinz, Accenture, Chanel, Chevron, Invesco, The Holdsworth Centre and Tata Communications.

 Prior to Mentora, Natasha served as HR & Industrial Relations Manager at Canada-based Northwest Hardwoods, providing HR support to over 150 associates.
 This support included training and development, performance management and recruitment.

-Natasha is a CrossFit athlete.
-In her spare time she likes spending time with her family and her golden retriever Rocky.
-She gets joy from her devotion to a path of yoga and meditation.
+Natasha is also a CrossFit coach & athlete.
+She gets joy from her devotion to a path of yoga and meditation, spending time with her family and her golden retriever Rocky.

 Senior Director, Client Development